gpagano97/TASE-RK-methods/README.md

 # Implementation of TASE-RK-methods (by Dajana Conte, Giovanni Pagano, Beatrice Paternoster, Department of Mathematics, University of Salerno, Italy)
 TASE-RK-methods [Calvo, Montijano, Rández, “A note on the stability of time-accurate and highly-stable explicit operators for stiff differential equations”, J. Comput.
 Phys.
 436 (2021), 110316] are linearly implicit numerical schemes for solving stiff initial value problems of the type $y'(t)=f(t,y(t))$,  $y(t_0)=y_0$, $t \in [t_0,t_e]$, $f:\mathbb{R}\times \mathbb{R}^d \rightarrow \mathbb{R}^d$ (1).

-Such numerical schemes require the solution of s*p (s = number of stages, p = order of the method) linear systems per step involving the Jacobian matrix of the problem.
+Such numerical schemes require the solution of $s \times p$ ($s$ = number of stages, $p$ = order of the method) linear systems per step involving the Jacobian matrix of the problem.
 The proposed implementation allows two options:
 - update the Jacobian of the problem at each step;
 - fix a constant approximation of the Jacobian for all the time integration.